You'll see various interpretations of SMART. Here's one.

 Do the obstacles make the goals unattainable?
 Would it be better to abandon those goals and try something else?

 Are the obstacles so easy to overcome that your goals are not really stretching you?
-Google has decided that the sweet spot for success with goals is 60-70%.
+You have a to do list.
+Google has decided that the sweet spot for success with goals is not 100% but just 60-70%.
 Any more success suggests that the goals weren't enough of a stretch.
 Lower than that range suggests that we're not dealing with the obstacles or the goal is just a fantasy.

 Interested in a workshop on achieving goals for your team?
 Contact us